-Determination to be Made Yes/No Description Is the Project in or within 120 m of a No The nearest such features are located more provincial park or conservation than 120 m away from the Project location. reserve?
+Determination to be Made Yes/No Description Is the Project in or within 120 m of a provincial park or conservation No The nearest such features are located more than 120 m away from the Project location. reserve? than 120 m away from the Project location.
 Is the Project in a natural feature?
 Yes There are woodlands identified on the Project location Is the Project within 50 m of an ANSI No The nearest earth science ANSI is located (earth science)? several kilometres from the Project location.
 Is the Project within 120 m of a Yes The Project location is located within natural feature that is not an ANSI 120 m of unevaluated wetlands and (earth science)? woodlands.